HarshdeepGupta/diabe-ai-buddy/README.md

 This ensures that DiaVoice is both **grounded in factual knowledge** and **adaptive to unique questions**, even if they are highly specific.

 ### 3. Trusted Medical Content
-The knowledge base used by Diabetes Buddy is curated from credible sources, including:
+The knowledge base used by DiaVoice is curated from credible sources, including:
 - American Diabetes Association guidelines
 - Peer-reviewed clinical articles
 - Nutrition and exercise recommendations for diabetics
 - FAQs from certified diabetes educators

-While Diabe-AI Buddy is **not a substitute for professional medical advice**, it is carefully designed to **supplement your learning ** and **provide support and companionship**.
+While DiaVoice is **not a substitute for professional medical advice**, it is carefully designed to **supplement your learning** and **provide support and companionship**.

 ### 4. Web App Convenience
-Diabetes Buddy is a **simple and accessible web app**:
+DiaVoice is a **simple and accessible web app**:
 - No downloads or installations needed
 - Mobile-friendly for easy use on smartphones and tablets
 - Secure data handling with privacy protections